ABOUT THE EVENT

 The first “Modern Art & Gastronomy” reception at the Musée de Grenoble, privatized for the event, will feature a cocktail bar and cooking demonstration highlighting the region’s traditional ingredients, with musical entertainment by a violin duo.
 Don’t miss the guided tour (in English) of selected works.

 The second reception, a “Garden Party à la française”, will be an outdoor affair at the historic Château de Sassenage against the breathtaking backdrop of the Vercors mountains.
 Step back in time during a tour led by period-costumed guides and dig into barbecue and local cheeses.

-Leti Innovation Days was back in person in 2022, with more than 750 people attending.
+Leti Innovation Days was back in 2023, with more than 1,000 people attending.
 Did you miss the event?
 Relive the highlights in video while you wait for the event to kick off!